Kinovarobotics/kinova-ros/README.md

 # IMPORTANT

-kinova-driver 1.1.0 is released.
+kinova-driver release 1.2.0.

 For quicker bug-fixes and updates a beta version of the branch is added.
-If you would like to contribute fixes please add pull requests to the beta branch.
+Use this if you would like to use latest code.
+To contribute fixes please add pull requests to this beta branch.

 The previous ROS release, which mainly developed for jaco arm will be named as "jaco-ros"; and the previous "master" branch is renamed as "jaco-ros-master" branch.
 Users can keep both "jaco-ros" and new release "kinova-ros" as two parallel stacks.
 However, further update and support will be only available on "kinova-ros".